 - Forex sentiment indicators or FX volume indicators (OBV, Chaikin Money Flow)

 A leading technical indicator gives early warnings and trade signals of where the price is going to move.
-So, it can determine in which direction to trade before the new trend has even started.
+These indicators can determine the direction to trade before the new trend has even started.

 This sounds too good to be true and you’re right if you’re skeptical.